 - Cultural Studies

 - Visual Culture

-These electives will enable students not only to comprehend the complexity of their respective media but also to develop appropriate forms to spatialize their ideas and actualize work in form of an exhibition or installation.
-The following studio options will be offered in the spring 2014 semester:
+These electives will enable students not only to comprehend the complexity of their respective media but also to develop appropriate forms to actualize their ideas in the form of work in an exhibition or installation.
+Studio options for fall 2014 include the following:

 Painting: This elective combines the approach of a seminar with a "critique course," in effort to investigate critical issues in contemporary painting.
 Although students are not required to maintain a painting practice, the course will focus on the medium and its various deaths and rebirths, ultimately exploring painting's current position as a critical medium in contemporary art.
 Painting will be explored within its own complex syntax and history, and discussed in relation to other current practices.
 Within this framework the class will encourage a wide diversity of practice and interpretation, innovation, and experimentation on the part of students.
 Advanced technical skills will be discussed and explored, to extend the student's individual capacities in that regard.

 Open to: Masters degree in Fine Arts Majors; others by permission of the MFA Fine Arts program.

 Open to Graduate students.